alien-wxr-temp/Fingerprint-Module-for-Labview/README.md

-# Taurus-xrFPmodule
+# Fingerprint Module for Labview
-A Fingerprint module
+A Fingerprint Module for Labview
 # Log
 ## *[2019-04-22 Monday]*
 - Got familiar with the two samples based on **C#**.